dmauser/opnazure/README.md

 ## Credits

-Thanks for direct feedbacks and contributions from: Adam Torkar, Brian Wurzbacher, [Victor Santana](https://github.com/welasco) and Brady Sondreal.
+Thanks for direct feedbacks and contributions from: Adam Torkar, Brian Wurzbacher, [Victor Santana](https://github.com/welasco) and Brady Sondreal, and many others shown on this repository as contributors.